The MP/EP Split – Five Years On

 And we won’t even get into the EP legalizing the Macedonian schism in the Serbian church.
 Not a peep from Moscow about that.
 No break of communion with Serbia, though it now has bishops and clergy ordained out of a schism.
 The EP celebrated with Met.
 Tikhon of the OCA and just months later, so did Kirill.
 How many different ways has schism been joined?
 But the OCA is a comfortable supporter of the MP and Met.
 Onufry so again not a peep is heard, much less any break in communion.

 For those of us in the GOC/TOC, these World Orthodox foibles are more amusing than anything.
-But it does shed some light on the zealot new converts who love to yell “schismatic” as GOC/TOC synods and clergy.
+But it does shed some light on the zealot new converts who love to yell “schismatic” at GOC/TOC synods and clergy.
 Apparently, your overlords don’t really care much about that, nor do they consider it to be any real impediment to communion.
 Be careful of the weapon you wield, as you may find that it is actually pointed right back at you.